This post was updated on February 17th, 2023

 IVF starts with ovulation induction.
 But unlike natural conception or IUI, IVF uses a lot more gonadotropins.
 The goal is to mature and collect 12 – 20 eggs for fertilization in the lab.

 Somewhat ironically, women with PCOS may have an advantage over other women when it comes to IVF.
 This may be because PCOS women have higher ovarian reserve than age-matched controls.
-This enables more embryos to be produced during IVF.
+A higher ovarian reserve produces more embryos during IVF.
 This allows for more cycles which leads to better cumulative birth rates [57, 58].

 In non-PCOS women, success rates go down significantly with age.
 But a 2011 study found that birth rates held stable between 22 and 41 years old in IVF patients with PCOS [59].
 A similar study found that peak fertility was maintained until 38 years of age using IVF [60].
 Others have found that PCOS women over 40 years have comparable success rates to those aged 35 to 40.